merely-useful/py-rse/index.md

 <p class="caption">(\#fig:git-advanced-pull-request-new)Creating a new pull request.</p>
 </div>

-Some time later,
+Amira's repository now shows a new pull request (Figure \@ref(fig:git-advanced-pull-request-viewing)).
-Amira checks her repository and sees that there is a pull request (Figure \@ref(fig:git-advanced-pull-request-viewing)).
+Clicking on the "Pull requests" tab brings up a list of PRs (Figure \@ref(fig:git-advanced-pull-request-list)) and clicking on the pull request link itself displays its details (Figure \@ref(fig:git-advanced-pull-request-details)).
-Clicking on the "Pull requests" tab brings up a list of PRs (Figure \@ref(fig:git-advanced-pull-request-list)) and clicking on the pull request link itself displays its details (Figure \@ref(fig:git-advanced-pull-request-details)), Which appears identical to the details seen by .
+Sami and Amira can both see and interact with these pages, though only Amira has permission to merge.

 <div class="figure" style="text-align: center">
 <img src="figures/git-advanced/viewing-new-pull-request.png" alt="Viewing a pull request." width="100%" />